Bakırköy: History

 After 1960, the population increased rapidly.
-As a result of this rapid growth; In the 1950s, rural settlements such as Güngören, Kocasinan and Sefaköy quickly turned into slums with title deeds.
+As a result of this rapid growth, in the 1950s, rural settlements such as Güngören, Kocasinan and Sefaköy quickly turned into slums with title deeds.
 A similar development took place in Esenler, Yenibosna and Yeşilbağ around Halkalı in the 1970s.
 However, Küçükçekmece was the first settlement within the borders of Bakırköy district that showed rapid development and became a separate municipality in 1956.

 Bakırköy became a popular residential area in the late 19th century after the construction of a railroad connection to İstanbul and until the 1970s was one of the most relaxed and desirable locations in the city.
 It is still populated by Istanbul's upper middle-class (tradespeople, bureaucrats, the retired).

 Some parts of Bakırköy are very pleasant residential areas, particularly the streets from the hospital downwards to the sea.
 The planned satellite town of Ataköy to the west of Bakırköy centre is very tidy indeed, and was one of Turkey's first planned residential developments.
 Ataköy contains much social infrastructure including the Galleria shopping center and yacht marina.

+Composition

+There are 15 neighbourhoods in Bakırköy District: